usgs/geomag-web-absolutes/readme_dependency_install_specifics.md

   3. Add PHP to your **PATH** (add `C:\php54;` to your "PATH" environment variable).

+5. If you are having trouble with PHP, you can try to install it with node.

+        npm install -g php

-5. Close and re-open your terminal so that your new PATH is loaded.
+6. Close and re-open your terminal so that your new PATH is loaded.
    Make sure to navigate back to your `earthquake-eventadmin` project directory.

         git config --global url."https://".insteadOf git://

+7. Install Sass and Compass with Ruby

+        gem install sass
+        gem install compass

+8. Use npm to install grunt

+        npm install -g grunt-cli

 [Node]: http://nodejs.org/download/
 [Ruby]: http://rubyinstaller.org/